Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 It looks similar to the exception implementation, but it's actually a bit different:

 1. We don't need to create any classes – we just use symbols
-2. We can now _see_ duplicate code: `error_code` in JSON is equal to the `result` type.
+2. We can now _see duplicate code_: `error_code` in JSON is equal to the `result` type.
 We can simplify the code further
 3. Only the message is different at this point.
 This looks like a great chance to refactor

 To be fair, we could have done most of the refactoring with exceptions, too.
-It's just easier to follow and comprehend for me.
-Your mileage may vary.
+It just might be easier to comprehend, as data-based approach exposes it better.

 There's a problem – if we add another type of error, the application won't tell us, as it will behave unexpectedly instead of crashing.
 I'll explain the solution in further sections.
 If you don't want to wait, feel free to skip to [TBA TBD](#).